pereznetworks/A-Course-Rating-API/README.md

     - reference for info in bcyrpt: https://github.com/ncb000gt/node.bcrypt.js/

-## Static authenticate method ready:
+## Static authenticate method and middleware ready:

   - added static authenticate method on the user schema
+  - utils/permsCheck middleware calls user.authenticate

-    - uses find then bcrypt to compare
+    - uses user.find then async bcrypt to compare

       - not using my modular document methods here, since this is at the schema level